reonZ/pf2e-stances/README.md

 When leaving an encounter, the stance effects will be removed from the character automatically.

-NOTE: If a feat override a stance in the system, the upgraded version of the stance effect will be used instead (i.e. if the character has both `Gorilla Stance` and `Gorilla Pound` feats, the effect of the later will be used but the name of the stance in the tab will still be `Gorilla Pound`).
+If a feat override a stance in the system, the upgraded version of the stance effect will be used instead (i.e. if the character has both `Gorilla Stance` and `Gorilla Pound` feats, the effect of the later will be used but the name of the stance in the tab will still be `Gorilla Pound`).

 New effects have been added for all the stances that didn't have one in the system for convenience.